 One of the complaints employees have of remote work is that work tends to creep into their personal life.

-By providing clear guidance on designated working time through the policy, you can help employees draw a clear line between work and family life.
+By providing clear guidance on designated working hours through the policy, you can help employees draw a clear line between work and family life.

 4. Showing appreciation